-The NVX200 Navigator is a navigation system optimized for in-car use.
+Touch & Go Navigator is a navigation system optimised for in-car use.
 It provides door-to-door navigation for both single and multi-point routes using adaptable route parameters.
-The NVX200 Navigator is capable of planning routes throughout the whole map region installed on the memory card.
-Unlike some other products, The NVX200 Navigator does not require that you change maps or switch to a poorly detailed general map to navigate between map segments or countries.
+Touch & Go Navigator is capable of planning routes throughout the whole map region installed on the memory card.
+Unlike some other products, Touch & Go Navigator does not require that you change maps or switch to a poorly detailed general map to navigate between map segments or countries.
 You always have complete freedom to go wherever you wish.
 Just insert the memory card and go.

-A stylus to use The NVX200 Navigator is located on the Lower Right Rear of the unit.
-All screen buttons and controls are designed so that you can operate them with your fingertips, or Stylus.
+You do not need a stylus to use Touch & Go Navigator.
+All screen buttons and controls are designed so that you can operate them with your fingertips.

-When using The NVX200 Navigator, you do not need to 'double tap' or 'tap & hold' the touch screen as these functions cannot be used reliably in a moving vehicle.
+When using Touch & Go Navigator, you do not need to 'double tap' or 'tap & hold' the touch screen as these functions cannot be used reliably in a moving vehicle.
 A single tap triggers most of the screen controls.
 The only exceptions are 'drag & drop' for moving the map, or scaling it in Map mode (4.5.6).

-Most of the screens have a Return () button in the top left corner.
+Most of the screens have a Return (button in the top left corner.
 This arrow returns to the previous screen or directly to one of the map screens.